 Generally speaking, requesting an extension through the HIO will extend your permission to remain in the U.S. The visa stamp in your passport will not automatically be extended.
 If you travel outside of the U.S. after the visa stamp in your passport expires, you will need to apply for a renewal of your visa at the U.S. embassy or consulate in your country in order to return to the U.S. in status.
 It is not possible to renew a visa within the U.S.

 For more information about extensions and how to request one for your visa status, please see below.

-If J-1 scholars wish to extend their J-1 visa status they must apply before their current Form DS-2019 expires (see the dates on section #3 of the DS-2019 form).
+If J-1 scholars wish to extend their J-1 visa status, their departments must request the extension before the current Form DS-2019 expires (see the dates on section #3 of the DS-2019 form).
 Extensions are not always possible.
 The extension requested must be within the limitations of the J visa category.
 There must be adequate funding to cover the new time period, and the department must support extending the academic appointment with the University.

 The H-1B extension process is identical in paperwork requirements as it is for an initial H-1B application.
 An H-1B extension petition will require a new prevailing wage and a new labor condition application (LCA) along with new supporting documents.
 A petition must be filed before the current H-1B status ends in order to allow an individual to maintain status and continue to remain on payroll.

 The earliest an extension can be filed with USCIS is 6 months prior to the end date of the current H-1B status.
 If a petition is filed in a timely manner, an individual in H-1B status is authorized to continue to work and be paid for up to 240 days after the expiration of their current H-1B status.
 The HIO will send a letter to the appointing department once the extension petition has been filed with USCIS to verify an individual's eligibility for continuing work authorization.